 Criminals choose older people who are particularly retired from these groups because older people seem less suspicious.
-While older people are dealing with their illnesses, they may not be able to question the transactions related to their bank accounts and understand what is happening.
-As a result, the criminals take advantage of these people's weaknesses and associate these people with a crime by using them as money mules
+While older people are dealing with their illnesses, they may not question the transactions related to their bank accounts and understand what is happening.
+As a result, the criminals take advantage of these people's weaknesses and associate them with a crime by using them as money mules.

 How To Become A Money Mule?